Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 Deliver

-Beta launched with design partner clients (Jan 2025), followed by general availability (April 2025) with a completely new platform + 14 scenarios
+Beta launched with design partner clients (Jan 2025), followed by general availability (April 2025) with a new rebranded AI-native platform + 14 scenarios

 01